siteorigin/docs/widgets-bundle/form-building/post-selector.md

 ### Filtering siteorigin_widget_post_selector_process_query

 The `siteorigin_widgets_posts_selector_query` filter can be used to filter the array returned by `siteorigin_widget_post_selector_process_query`.
-This allows you to alter the query of SiteOrigin widgets (ie. Post Loop) and widgets that function, and make changes that otherwise wouldn't be possible with just the Additional field.
+This allows you to alter the query of SiteOrigin widgets (i.e., Post Loop) and widgets that function and make changes that otherwise wouldn't be possible with just the Additional field.

 The following example will require results to have `age` meta with a value of `3` or `4`.